YannisZa/GeNSIT/docs/README.md

 # Acknowledgments

-We acknowledge support from the [UK Research and Innovation (UKRI) Research Council](https://www.ukri.org/), [Arup](https://www.arup.com/) and Cambridge University's [Center for Doctoral Training in Future Infrastructure and Built Environment](https://www.fibe-cdt.eng.cam.ac.uk/).
-We thank [Arup's City Modelling Lab](https://www.arup.com/services/digital/city-modelling-lab) for their insightful discussions and feedback without which this repository would not have come to fruition.
+We acknowledge support from [Arup](https://www.arup.com/), the [UK Research and Innovation (UKRI) Research Council](https://www.ukri.org/) and Cambridge University's [Center for Doctoral Training in Future Infrastructure and Built Environment](https://www.fibe-cdt.eng.cam.ac.uk/).
+We thank [Arup's City Modelling Lab](https://www.arup.com/services/digital/city-modelling-lab) for their insightful discussions and feedback without which this project would not have come to fruition.

+Thank you for visiting our GitHub repository!
+We're thrilled to have you here.
+If you find our project useful or interesting, please consider showing your support by starring the repository and forking it to explore its features and contribute to its development.
+Your support means a lot to us and helps us grow the community around this project.
+If you have any questions or feedback, feel free to open an issue or reach out to us.